 How to Participate in the Float Decorating

-Some organizations accept walk-ins, but others make you register in advance.
-You'll have to meet age restrictions.
+Some organizations accept walk-in helpers, but others make you register in advance.
+You'll have to meet minimum age requirements and sign a waiver.
 Float decorating is a messy job, so be prepared for that.

 Volunteer decorators are organized directly through the float builders.
 All the details are here.